airalab/robonomics-wiki/docs/sds-sensor-connect.md

   ```
 </code-helper>

-> List of all supported sensors can be found in the [repository](https://github.com/lichtteil/local_luftdaten).
+> A list of all supported sensors can be found in the [repository](https://github.com/lichtteil/local_luftdaten).

-Restart you Home Assistant.
+Restart your Home Assistant.
-After that you can add sensor to your dashboard.
-Name of the entity will be the name you added to `configuration.yaml`.
+After that, you can add a sensor to your dashboard.
+The name of the entity will be the name you added to `configuration.yaml`.
 <robo-wiki-picture src="sds-configuration-card.png"/>